 As discussed above, courts rely heavily on medical records and expert medical witnesses to parse out exactly how much of a plaintiff’s injury the defendant is liable for.4

-5. When a person with pre-existing injuries dies in an accident in Nevada
+5. When a person with pre-existing injuries dies in an accident

 When a person dies in an accident, that person’s family or estate can bring a Nevada wrongful death claim against the alleged culprits.
 If that victim had a pre-existing condition that made him or her particularly sick or fragile, the defendant might try to argue that the wrongful death claim is baseless because the victim would have died anyway.